mtlynch/mtlynch.io/content/retrospectives/2024/09/index.md

 Before my baby's birth, I taught [my Hacker News course](https://hitthefrontpage.com) live each week to a pilot group of students.
 The students liked the material on writing and finding places to share your blog posts, but they [didn't care that much about Hacker News in particular](/retrospectives/2024/07/#should-i-pivot-away-from-hacker-news).

-At the time, I felt like it was a sign to focus less on Hacker News, but I didn't have time to make such a large change with mere weeks before my son would be born.
+At the time, I felt like it was a sign to focus less on Hacker News, but I didn't have time to make such a large change with mere weeks left to complete the course before paternity leave.
 But now my son is born, and I've only recorded about 20% of the material for the course, and I'm wondering whether to keep going or take this opportunity to restructure the course.

+One other red flag I've noticed is that I put self-ads to my course all over my blog, and nobody is clicking them.
+I get about 500 visitors per day, and the ads have brought no significant change in visitors to the course website.
+And I have other ways of marketing the course, but I'd really like there to be large overlap between the kind of people who read my blog and the kind of people who would be interested in taking one of my courses.

-The short-term problem is that it's hard for me to record videos right now.
+Logistically, it's hard for me to record videos.
 I found it hard before, but now I have a baby who might need my attention at any moment.
 But my wife and I are still finding our grooves as parents, and our routines are continuing to evolve.
 We might end up in a place where each of us have a few hours a day of solo time, and I'd be able to record then.

-In the meantime, I might try circling back to [_Refactoring English_](https://refactoringenglish.com).
+In the meantime, the thing that's feeling more appealing is to try circling back to [_Refactoring English_](https://refactoringenglish.com).
 Longtime readers may recognize that as the title of a developer-oriented ebook about effective writing that I [promised to write in 2021](/solo-developer-year-3/#publish-six-blog-posts-and-one-book).
 But then my business swallowed all of my time, and the book has been sitting on hold since then.

+My plan next month is to change my blog self-ad to be about _Refactoring English_ and see if more people visit.

 For now, here's a teaser from [my Hacker News course](https://hitthefrontpage.com).
 It's about why I think it's worth investing more effort in each article than most bloggers do.